-If you are reading this section because your safeguarding concern is regarding the conduct towards a child by a member of staff, volunteer, or member of non-constituted group or collective that sit under Blagrave's safeguarding policies, you should refer to Blagrave's 'Whistleblowing Policy' which will give you a clear understanding of what to do next.
+If you are reading this section because your safeguarding concern is regarding the conduct towards an adult by a member of staff, volunteer, or member of non-constituted group or collective that sit under Blagrave's safeguarding arrangements, you should refer to Blagrave's 'Whistleblowing Policy' which will give you a clear understanding of what to do next.
 In brief, the below outlines examples of conduct and roles held by individuals that may result in a whistleblowing allegation.
 This list, however, is not exhaustive.

-Circumstances in which staff may 'Whistleblow' include:
+Circumstances in which staff may 'Whistleblow':

-- Behaviour or conduct in their personal life that might indicate unsuitability to work with children (e.g., domestic abuse or assault against another adult). - Behaviour that has harmed or may have harmed a child or adult at risk. - Possibly committed a criminal offence against, or related to, a child or adult at risk.
+- Behaviour or conduct in their personal life that might indicate unsuitability to work with adults at risk (e.g., accused of domestic abuse or assault against another adult). - · Behaviour that has harmed or may have harmed a child or adult at risk. - Possibly committed a criminal offence against, or related to, a child or adult at risk.